Changes in Urban Land Use (Cambridge (CIE) IGCSE Geography)

 • Some changes include:

-• Pedestrian zones are known as car-free zones and are areas for pedestrians only.
-Traffic is severely restricted or banned and its aim is to provide a safe, accessible area for pedestrians to improve the volume of people for businesses
+• Traffic is severely restricted or banned and they aim to provide a safe, accessible area for pedestrians to improve the volume of people for businesses

-• Shopping centres/malls: centralising businesses for people is convenient and increases spending.
-Almost all centres include car parks with a variety of stores and activities—food, clothing, cinemas, games, jewellers and more.
-They are beneficial to both shoppers and businesses; costs are cut for maintenance and advertising and there is a ready-made clientele from other businesses
+• They are beneficial to both shoppers and businesses; costs are cut for maintenance and advertising and there is a ready-made clientele from other businesses

 • Leisure: traditional urban leisure activities such as parks, museums, theatres, private clubs, opera houses, etc now stand alongside multi-plex cinemas, IMAX, sports centres, niche marketplaces and cafes, waterfront developments and smart nightspots

-• Brownfield sites—disused shops and offices are converted into desirable residential lofts or trendy places for people to meet or work.
+• Brownfield sites: disused shops and offices are converted into desirable residential lofts or trendy places for people to meet or work

-• Safety: many urban areas are now monitored through CCTV, management of traffic during the day or night, pedestrian-only zones; or limited parking have all added to the safety of people in urban areas
+• Safety: many urban areas are now monitored through CCTV, management of traffic during the day or night, pedestrian-only zones; and limited parking have all added to the safety of people in urban areas

 Changes to the inner city